jansche/workingwithjan/README.md

  - My mobile is usually muted, i.e. fully silenced to not distract me from the thing I’m currently doing.
 Calling me without an appointed time usually doesn’t work.

  - I’m disciplined in balancing work and life.
-There’s no clear borders between the two anymore, but still we need to assign ourselves to these segments of your day.
+There’s no clear borders between the two anymore, but still we need to assign these segments to our days, for ourselves and our beloved ones.

  - **I’m an advocate for inclusive behavior and Diversity & Inclusion in general.** I might get back to you to talk with you on a behavior I saw that you showed or you were exposed to.
 Don’t be afraid of talking about that, I’m striving to make things better, not embarrass anyone.